 When pressed the button activates the grinders timer.
 The mechanism then begins to work.
-It grinds the coffee beans from the hopper at the top of the machine.
-This continues for the amount of time it is set for, until the timer ends.
+It grinds the coffee beans fed from the hopper at the top of the machine.
+Coffee is ground until the timer stops.

 Iberital MC2 Auto Coffee Grinder – Instructions for use.

-On the lower right hand side of the machine you can see the timer adjuster knob, to alter the length of time it operates for, it looks a bit like a fuse holder and will run between around 7 to 13 seconds.
+On the lower right hand side is the timer adjuster knob.
+The knob looks like a fuse holder.
+The timer will run between 7 and 13 seconds.
+It is fully adjustable.

-Looking from the front of the burr coffee grinder, just below the hopper, on the right.
-There is a knob which allows you to adjust the grade of the grind from coarse to fine.
+At the front of the burr coffee grinder, just below the hopper.
+On the right hand side sits the adjuster knob.
+The knob adjusts the grade of the grind.
+From coarse to fine.

-The trick is to get the correct grade of coffee running for the correct length of time.
-In order to dispense 7 or 14 Grams, 7 for a single shot and 14 for a double.
+The trick is to get the correct grade of coffee.
+Running for the correct length of time.
+Using a set dosage.
+Aim to dispense 7 Grams for a single espresso shot.
+Dispense 14 Grams for a double espresso shot.

 Do this in a double filter holder (with a twin spout).
-Then pouring into two 2oz shot glasses, filling them both to the 1oz line in 22 to 25 seconds.
+Then pouring into two 2oz shot glasses.
+Fill both shot glasses to the 1oz line.
+Time from pressing the button on the coffee machine.
+Aim for 22 to 25 seconds.

 If the water is running too fast through the coffee.
 For instance getting 2oz of coffee in 15 seconds.
 Turn the adjuster knob clockwise, to make it finer.

 If coffee is taking forever to come out, then turn the knob anti clockwise.
 As the grinds are too fine to let the coffee through quick enough.
 It is possible to slow the rate of coffee by tamping harder.
 However it is always best to tamp how you would naturally.
 In terms of pressure.